matthewhaotran/ryandi4eva/README.md

 ## How to play
 1. One player taps the first card to reveal the card
 2. All players follow the mini game until someone loses and has to drink
+3. Once the mini-game is over, the next player taps the card to reveal a new game
+4. Game is over after a pre-determined amount of time, number of cards, or people are drunk

 ## License
 [Matthew Tran](https://matthewhaotran.github.io)